opral/monorepo/documentation/apps/editor.md

 ## Setup

 You can use the editor with any git repository.
 The only requirement is that you have a `inlang.config.js` file in the root of your repository.
-This file contains the configuration for the editor.
+To get started, follow the steps in the [quick start guide](/documentation/quick-start).

-Required:
+**Required:**
 A plugin to read and write your translation files.
 To find the correct plugin for your project, check out the [plugin registry](/documentation/plugins/registry).

-Recommended:
+**Recommended:**
 A plugin to enable linting feature for your translation files.
-For example, you can use the [plugin-standard-lint-rules](https://github.com/inlang/plugin-standard-lint-rules) plugin.
+For example, you can use the [standard-lint-rules](https://github.com/inlang/plugin-standard-lint-rules) plugin.

 ## How to use